Estate Planning Attorney and Estate Planning Services in Spokane, WA, Coeur d’Alene, ID & Lewiston, ID

 Our estate planning attorney begins the estate planning services process by listening to the stories of our Eastern Washington and Northern Idaho clients.
 We learn about their unique circumstances.
 We answer all of their questions.
 We help them understand their legal options.
 And, we create estate plans to meet their specific goals.

-Estate planning documents are the tools used by our Spokane and Coeur d’Alene attorneys to build customized plans for our clients – like a carpenter uses a variety of tools to build a house.
+Estate planning documents are the tools used by our Spokane, Coeur d’Alene, and Lewiston Estate Planning attorneys to build customized plans for our clients – like a carpenter uses a variety of tools to build a house.
 Some common estate planning documents used by our estate planning lawyers include:

 - Beneficiary Designations